Water Resources

 Based on these results, we discussed with the relevant departments and confirmed the following for the two sites concerned.

-The group therefore does not currently consider itself to be exposed to any water risks that could have a significant financial or strategic impact.
+The Group therefore does not currently consider itself to be exposed to any water risks that could have a significant financial or strategic impact.

-The following table shows the water intake by region for fiscal 2022.
+The following table shows the water intake by region for fiscal 2025.

 Draw water volume by Region